linode/developers/hugo/content/networking/vpn/secure-communications-with-openvpn-on-ubuntu-12-04-precise-and-debian-7.md

     -   `client1.crt`
     -   `client1.key`

-    {:.note}
-    >
+    {{< note >}}

-    > Transfer these keys with the utmost attention to security.
+Transfer these keys with the utmost attention to security.
 Anyone who has the key or is able to intercept an unencrypted copy of the key will be able to gain full access to your virtual private network.
 Typically we recommend that you encrypt the keys for transfer, either by using a protocol like SSH, or by encrypting them with the PGP tool.

+{{< /note >}}

 2. On your server, change to the `/etc/openvpn/easy-rsa/keys` directory: